Developing Communication Skills

 Echolalia refers to the repetition of what another person says which includes sounds, words, and phrases.
 Echolalia may be immediate.
 This refers to when the child repeats words/phrases immediately after hearing them.

 Adult: “Jane, do you want a drink?”

 Child: “Jane, do you want a drink?”

 Echolalia may also be delayed.
 This refers to when a child hears words/phrases but may not repeat them until days/weeks/months later.

 A child falls down and says, “Are you alright?”

-Hyperlexia refers to an unusually well-developed early ability to decode written words.
+Hyperlexia refers to an unusually well-developed early ability to decode written words, significant difficulty in understanding and using verbal language, and challenges in social interactions.
 This usually becomes apparent without the child having been taught explicitly to read.

 Children with ASD vary greatly in their communication skills.
-Some children with ASD may never develop speech, whereas others have limited vocabularies, and yet others are very talkative with extensive vocabularies.
-The children who use echolalia may do so to communicate, while others echo phrases without any such intention.
+Some children with ASD are non-verbal, some have limited vocabulary, and some are verbal with extensive vocabularies.
+Echolalia may be used by children with ASD to communicate or without purpose.
 As well, children may communicate for a very limited number of purposes (e.g., to request or protest), or they may communicate with many intentions (e.g., to greet, to show, to comment).
 Regardless of their level of communication ability, what children with ASD have in common is difficulty in communicating effectively.

 In order to help a child to communicate more effectively, you must be aware of his current communication abilities.